Wagner chief Prigozhin buried at St Petersburg cemetery

 In recent days admirers had heaped flowers on makeshift shrines to Prigozhin in Moscow, St Petersburg and elsewhere.

+“We all know that the Kremlin has a long history of killing opponents,” said White House press secretary Karine Jean-Pierre.
+“It’s very clear what happened here.”

+Her comment was the closest US statement yet on the possibility that Putin directed the killing of Prigozhin, who launched a brief revolt against the defence ministry over its handling of the Ukraine war.

 The Kremlin has rejected as an “absolute lie” the suggestion that Putin ordered his death in revenge for the June mutiny.
-It said earlier on Tuesday that the president would not attend the funeral.
+It said earlier on Tuesday the president would not attend the funeral.

 Two other top Wagner figures, four bodyguards and three crew members were also killed when Prigozhin’s Embraer Legacy 600 private jet crashed north of Moscow.